 Yellowstone National Park is the oldest and most picturesque National Park in the world.
 It is home to a vast number of unique hydrothermal wonders and contains 67 species of mammals, hundreds of species of birds, fish, amphibians, and reptiles.

 Winter in Yellowstone means fewer crowds, cold temperatures, steaming geyser basins, and closed roads.
 But that’s OK!
-We travel by private snowcoach through this quiet, pristine wilderness with only six guests and two pros from Muench Workshops.
+We travel by private snowcoach through this quiet, pristine wilderness with only six guests and one pro from Muench Workshops.
 You’ll always be able to get out of our vehicle quickly and efficiently when seconds count.
 Sometimes we even shoot from inside our vehicle where you will always have your own window seat.
 You will have plenty of room for you and your winter gear and photo bag.
-While in Lamar Valley, we travel with two very large SUVs, with only three guests per vehicle, so you can get in and out quickly as needed, to get the shot.

-Landscapes: We have many favorite locations to photograph, but we’re always on the lookout for interesting compositions in great light.
-We have sweeping vistas and smaller, more intimate scenes as well.
-There are thermal features, travertine terraces, geysers, mud pots, hot springs, and fumaroles.
+We have many favorite locations to photograph, but we’re always on the lookout for interesting compositions in great light.
+We’ll seek out sweeping vistas and smaller, more intimate scenes as well.
+We’ll have access to thermal features, travertine terraces, geysers, mud pots, hot springs, and fumaroles.
 We can shoot long exposures of moving water, moving clouds, and moving steam.
-Of course, we’ll maximize our time at sunrise and sunset if the skies cooperate.

 Whether you are a beginner or advanced shooter, we’re there every step of the way with you.
 We’ll help you with technical settings, composition, and shooting techniques to get the best exposures in challenging environments.
 We’ll make sure you are getting sharp shots of the wildlife, both fast and slow movers.
 And we can work on advanced techniques like motion blur, panoramas, image blending, and focus stacking as well.
 We’ll have our signature image reviews and post-processing sessions as much as possible.